1. Why do I need approval to alter the exterior of my house and property?

 17. How long will it take for me to get approval of my application once it is submitted to the covenant advisor?

-An application must be turned in by the deadline date for the meeting that the resident would like to have their review.
+An application must be turned in by the deadline date for the Resident Architecture Committee (RAC) meeting that at which the resident would like to have their application reviewed.
 If received by the deadline date, it will take approximately 16 days for the review to take place.
 Approval of an exterior alteration or In-Home Business application can take up to 60 days if the application has to be tabled for missing or incomplete information.
 A tabled application is one that did not have enough information in it for the RAC to be able to make a recommendation.
 Residents whose applications are tabled will receive a letter in the mail requesting the information needed to complete the review.
 The new information will be reviewed at the next RAC meeting.

 18. How can I find out if my application has been approved by the Resident Architecture Committee (RAC)?